 Black Belt Citizens members attended the US Human Rights Convening in Atlanta.
 December 9, Black Belt Citizens President, Esther Calhoun, was awarded the 2017 Human Rights Defender Award.

-In 2018, Black Belt Citizens dedicated their work for economic and environmental justice, protecting sacred space, working for clean water, and demanding equal rights.
-Black Belt Citizens Officers and Coordinator met at least 15 times to strategically guide the organization and acomplish the following:
+In 2018, Black Belt Citizens dedicated their work to economic and environmental justice including protecting sacred space, working for clean water, and demanding equal rights.
+Black Belt Citizens Officers and Coordinator met at least 15 times to strategically guide the organization and accomplished the following:

 - Led and/or participated in 40+ programs in Uniontown and Alabama’s Black Belt centered around health and justice;